djha-skin/dan/README.md

 Verbatim strings start with a verbatim mark, `#]`.
 Then blankspace and a line delimiter follow.
 Ignoring comment lines, subsequent verbatim marks have the contents of the line after the mark appended to the multi-line string, including the line delimiter.
-The first and last line delimiters are not included in the final product.
+The last line delimiter is not included in the final product.

 Thus: